SumiAkter2/snip-shop-project/READ.md

 - Create dynamic route for update product,
 - Create responsive for mobile and laptop,
 - keep share component in share file,
-- Use comment sign for better understanding
+- Use comment sign for better understanding,
+- Create A not found page